mypsik/torela/en/events/index.md

 PLAY-MORNINGS

-**21.10 (10.00-13.00) - Play-morning + essential oils for immune support**
-Külvi is coming and talks how to support immune system with essential oils!
-We'll offer you snacks and coffee!
-Participation fee 10 € (child + parent), another child of the same family +3€.

 **23.10 (18.00-21.00) - Play-evening + essential oils for immune support**
 Külvi is coming and talks how to support immune system with essential oils!
 We'll offer you snacks and coffee!
 Participation fee 10 € (child + parent), another child of the same family +3€.